 Figure 6.
 Hypocenters of preliminary earthquake locations from the NSL catalog between 2000 and 2013 on shaded relief map.
 Events are colored and scaled according to magnitude.
-Thick black line represents outline of study area.
+Thick black line outlines the study area.
 Quaternary fault and fold database for the United States shown by thin black lines (USGS et al., 2006).

-Given the complexity of faulting in the North Tahoe–Truckee area it is not surprising that most of the seismicity does not align on mapped structures.
+Given the complexity of faulting in the North Tahoe–Truckee area it is not surprising that most of the seismicity does not align with mapped structures.
 For example, one cluster of events located near the northern termination of the Dollar Point segment of the West Tahoe fault images a high-angle strike-slip (preferred right-lateral) fault; this sequence is located in the footwall block of the West Tahoe fault.
 However, another cluster of events, near Incline Village, NV, defines two parallel northeast trending structures linked by an intersecting ‘conjugate’ NW-trending alignment of activity (Figure 11).
 Consistent with the seismicity north of the Lake, these clusters are in the footwall block of North Tahoe normal faults (i.e., footwall of the Sierra Microplate).
 This distribution is evident near Incline Village, Nevada, where the Stateline–North Tahoe and Incline Village faults trend to the northeast while the seismicity remains west of the fault traces, in map view, and will clearly be more distant from the east-dipping range-bounding faults at depth.
 Events to the north, in the Truckee area, are diffusely distributed and also display little correspondence with mapped structures.